Entry to May events

 The Headwaters Trail and the Calder Divide Trail events are intended as a personal challenge and not a race and so Event Officials will NOT record your start / finish time.
 If a FKT is set by a female and male rider we will use Strava times to set and publish these records.

-On the Source to Sea event we will use the time recorded on the Follow my Challenge web page created as you start from and return to the event hub in Mytholmroyd.
+On the long distance and multi day events - the Dales Trail and Source to Sea - we will use the time recorded on the Follow my Challenge web page created as you start from and return to the event hub in Mytholmroyd.
 This is a ‘single stage event’ where the clock starts when a rider crosses the start line and only stops when they return to the finish line.

-On the Mills n Moors rides, the Dales Camp Out and Dales Trail we will not set any time limits or record riders times
+On the Mills n Moors rides we do not set any time limits or record riders times

 Do I need insurance?